brightboxtech/PHPReverseLatLon/README.md

 /* We just dump out the result.
 Which will return either an array of the data you requested or it
  * will return an array with an error message.
 You can use this to check for an error or not.
 It
- * will be stored in an error under error.
+ * will be stored under the key name, error.
 So in this case $location_details['error'] var_dump($location_details);
 ```